VahidTheOnly/NeuralNet-Regression-Classification/README.md

-# Neural Network Models for Regression and Classification

-This repository contains Python code implementing neural network models for regression and binary classification and also multiclass classification tasks.
-The neural networks are built from scratch using Python and TensorFlow for computing derivatives.

-## Files Included

-1. `linear_regression_single_perceptron.ipynb`: This Jupyter notebook contains the implementation of a single perceptron neural network model for linear regression.
-It demonstrates two variations of the model: one with a single input node and the other with two input nodes.

-2. `NeuralNet_with_Two_Layers.ipynb`: This Jupyter notebook implements a neural network model with two layers for binary classification.
-The network architecture consists of an input layer with two nodes, a hidden layer with two or more perceptrons, and an output layer with one perceptron.

-3. `multi_layer_nn.ipynb`: This Jupyter notebook implements a neural network model with an arbitrary number of layers multiclass classification.

-## Dataset

-### Regression Task:
-For the regression task, synthetic data is generated using `make_regression` from sklearn.
-Additionally, real estate data from a CSV file named 'house_prices_train.csv' is utilized.

-### Binary Classification Task:
-For the binary classification task, synthetic data is created using `make_blobs` from sklearn. and also two simple dataset 'Arcs.csv' and 'flower.csv' are utilized.

-### MultiClass Classification Task:
-For the multiclass classification task, `Digits dataset` loaded from sklearn. similar to mnist dataset it contains images of numbers between Zero to Ten.

-## Functionality

-- `initialize_parameters`: Initializes the weights and biases of the neural network layers.
-- `forward_propagation`: Performs forward propagation through the network layers.
-- `compute_cost`: Calculates the cost (loss) function.
-- `gradiant_descent`: Updates the parameters using gradient descent optimization.
-- `nn_model`: Implements the training process of the neural network models.
-- `predict`: Predicts output labels for input data.
-- `plot_decision_boundary`: Visualizes the decision boundary for the classification model.
+## Project Documentation: Neural Network Models with NumPy and TensorFlow

+### Overview

+This project comprises three Jupyter notebooks, each showcasing different neural network architectures for various tasks:

+1. **Single Perceptron for Regression**
+2. **Two-Layer Neural Network for Binary Classification**
+3. **Multi-Layer Neural Network for Multi-Class Classification**

+### File 1: `linear_regression_single_perceptron.ipynb`

+#### Description
+This notebook illustrates a neural network model utilizing a single perceptron for linear regression tasks.
+Two variants are presented: one with a single input feature and another with two input features.

+#### Contents
+1. **Single Input Perceptron**
+    - **Data Generation**: Synthetic data is created using `make_regression` from sklearn.
+    - **Model Implementation**:
+        - `initialize_parameters`: Initializes weights and biases.
+        - `forward_propagation`: Computes the predicted output.
+        - `compute_cost`: Calculates the mean squared error cost.
+        - `gradient_descent`: Updates parameters using gradient descent.
+        - `nn_model`: Trains the model using the above functions.
+    - **Visualization**: Plots the regression line and data points.

+2. **Two Input Perceptron**
+    - **Data Preparation**: Reads and preprocesses the house prices dataset.
+    - **Model Implementation**: Reuses functions from the single input model.
+    - **Visualization and Evaluation**: Plots the regression results and calculates RMSE and R² score.

+### File 2: `NeuralNet_with_Two_Layers.ipynb`

+#### Description
+This notebook implements a neural network with one hidden layer for binary classification tasks.
+The hidden layer can have an arbitrary number of neurons.

+#### Contents
+1. **Data Generation**: Synthetic data is created using `make_blobs` from sklearn.
+2. **Model Implementation**:
+    - `initialize_parameters`: Initializes weights and biases for both layers.
+    - `forward_propagation`: Computes the predicted output.
+    - `compute_cost`: Calculates the binary cross-entropy loss.
+    - `gradient_descent`: Updates parameters using gradient descent.
+    - `nn_model`: Trains the model using the above functions.
+    - `predict`: Makes predictions using the trained model.
+    - `plot_decision_boundary`: Visualizes the decision boundary of the trained model.
+3. **Visualization**: Plots decision boundaries for different datasets.
+4. **Evaluation**: Calculates and displays the RMSE and R² score.

+### File 3: `multi_layer_nn.ipynb`

+#### Description
+This notebook implements a multi-layer neural network for multi-class classification tasks using the MNIST digits dataset.

+#### Contents
+1. **Data Preparation**:
+    - Loads and preprocesses the MNIST digits dataset.
+    - Scales features using `MinMaxScaler`.
+    - Splits the data into training and testing sets.
+2. **Model Implementation**:
+    - `initialize_parameters`: Initializes weights and biases for each layer.
+    - `forward_propagation`: Computes the predicted output using softmax activation for the final layer.
+    - `compute_cost`: Calculates the categorical cross-entropy loss.
+    - `gradient_descent`: Updates parameters using gradient descent.
+    - `learning_rate_decay`: Implements learning rate decay over epochs.
+    - `nn_model`: Trains the model using the above functions.
+    - `predict`: Makes predictions using the trained model.
+3. **Evaluation**:
+    - Evaluates the model using classification report and accuracy score.
+    - Displays confusion matrix.
+    - Visualizes misclassified examples.